From France to Italy overnight with Thello

-Trenitalia and a private French rail company combined forces to create Thello (pronounced tell-OH), which operates overnight long-haul trains between Paris and Venice, with six stops in between.
+Trenitalia and a private French rail company have combined forces to create Thello (pronounced tell-OH), which operates overnight long-haul trains between Paris and Venice, with six stops in between.
 Thello is a high-quality, fairly high-speed train, travelling 680 miles in about 12 hours, at speeds up to 250 km/h (180 mph), depending on the type of tracks on various segments of the route.

 Thello trains depart from Paris at 7:59 p.m. and arrive the following day in Venice at 9:35 a.m.
 Other stops in Italy are Milan (6 a.m.), Brescia (7:10 a.m.), Verona (7:54 a.m.), Vicenza (8:43 a.m.), and Padova (9:06 a.m.).
 In the other direction, Thello trains leave Venice at 7:20 p.m. and arrive in Paris the following day at 9:30 a.m.

-Each Thello train has a restaurant car, which all passengers are welcome to use, and of course you can have a DIY picnic in your compartment with French or Italian snacks that you may purchase before boarding the train and bring along.
+Each Thello train has a restaurant car, which all passengers are welcome to use, and of course you can have a DIY picnic in your compartment with Italian or French snacks that you may purchase before boarding the train and bring along.

 Terms for pass holders booking at Special fare: